pagopa/azure-pipeline-templates/templates/sbt-github-release/README.md

 # Maven GitHub Release template

-Opinionated sequence of steps to mark a new release of a Maven project hosted on a Github repository.
+Opinionated sequence of steps to mark a new release of a sbt project hosted on a Github repository.
 It does the following:

 1. bump the version according to a given [SemVer](https://semver.org/) option (`major`, `minor`, `patch`, `buildNumber` or `skip`).
 1. tag the repository with the new version number